cabralRodrigo/MapCrafterGui/README.md

 If anyone would like to contribute, please send your ideas or modify the original design.
 Happy to merge their ideas on the project :)

+**Contribution workflow:**
+- Fork this repo on your GitHub account
+- Create a local clone of yout fork
+- Make the all changes you want
+- Submit a pull request to me explaining all changes and additions you made

 **Important note: this project don't have any connections with the author of MapCrafter**